-Pre-Req: ACT MATH 19, ACT READ 19, ACT ENGL 18 and one semester of Biology or permission of instructor.
+Pre-Req: ACT MATH 19, ACT READ 19, ACT ENGL 18 and one

 Special topic courses in an area of biology with emphasis on application of biological principles.
 Written project outline and reports are required.
 Credit hours dependent on the scope and extent of course.